What personal information we collect

 How we make sure that your information is accurate and complete

-Once a year we check your data against publically available sources (for example Royal Mail records, records of deaths) to make sure that is correct and complete and to eliminate any errors (for example errors due to handwriting on a form being misread, incomplete or missing postcodes or telephone numbers, changes of address or telephone number).
+Once a year we check your data against publically available sources (Royal Mail, Experian, Equifax records and records of deaths) to make sure that is correct and complete and to eliminate any errors (for example errors due to handwriting on a form being misread, incomplete or missing postcodes or telephone numbers, changes of address or telephone number).

 Our newsletter contains a slip which you can use to tell us about any errors in, or changes to your name and address, or to tell us that you no longer wish to receive our publications.
 You can let us know about any changes or corrections by emailing firstname.lastname@example.org, calling us on 0208 382 8030, or writing to our Data Services Manager at the address above.

 We may also collect information about you from other sources which will help us to provide you with information about topics which may be of interest.
 (For example we may look at events that you have taken part in, sporting interests, and information from trade directories and public records to create a profile of your interests and preferences).
 We will also use the Mosaic Postcode Classification System to target communications appropriately.

 For more detail about data privacy on the St Luke’s Hospice website please go to http://www.stlukes-hospice.org/cookie-policy page.
 This page also includes instructions on how to disable cookies if you don’t want them to be used.

 If you're aged 16 or under, you must get your parent/guardian’s permission before you donate to, purchase items from, or provide any personal information to St Luke’s.

 You can request access to any information we hold about you by contacting us at email@example.com.
 Do let us know if your name, address or any of your details change